felixenchiparamban/Haskell-testat/README.md

 ### Step 2: mapMyModulePlanToTimeslots

+The function `mapMyModulePlanToTimeslots` generate all the possible tuples of lecture and exercise.

 A module has one lecture and multiple exercises.
-For instance, `OO` has lecture on `(Day1,8,10)` and a list of 3 exercises `[(Day1,10,12),(Day1,13,15),(Day2,8,10)]`
+For instance, `OO` has a lecture on `(Day1,8,10)` and a list of 3 exercises on `[(Day1,10,12),(Day1,13,15),(Day2,8,10)]`

-The function `mapMyModulePlanToTimeslots` generate all possible tuples of lecture and exercise.
 In this case, it generate 3 tuples as follows.
 1. `(OO,((Day1,8,10),(Day1,10,12))`
 2. `(OO,((Day1,8,10),(Day1,13,15))`
 3. `(OO,((Day1,8,10),(Day2,8,10)))`